-How to Use the “Fun Foodie” Printable Calligraphy Drills
+How to Use the “Fun Foodie” Free Pointed Pen Calligraphy Drills

 Why Do Calligraphy Drills?

-Writing out calligraphy drills can benefit you in a few ways.
+Why bother with pointed pen calligraphy drills?
+I have dedicated a whole article to that very question.
+Basically, doing drills can benefit you in a few ways.
 First of all, they help calligraphy beginners to master control of the dip pen.
 Calligraphy drills are really just a collection of different strokes that are found in letters, so every time you do drills, your lettering also improves.

 More Printable Calligraphy Drills